A CANBERRA BOY GETS ARRESTED

 Now, although I have really given it to Quoll in this anecdote by publicly ridiculing the man, if he is still alive he will not suffer from what I have written nor will his reputation be tarnished, as I have not identified him.
 And I doubt anyone reading this yarn, other than the other witness to Brownie’s arrest, will know who he was or is.
 Had I retained a grudge against the man I could have identified him without risking being sued, because I can back up what I have written.

-In relation to 1 of the Bali 9, Scott Rush, whose father asked the AFP to stop him leaving Australia to prevent him being arrested in Bali, (which they did not do), a youngish copper I met said, to me “Keelty threw a hospital pass to every copper in Australia.
+It gets worse.
+The father of one of the Bali 9 drug smugglers, Scott Rush, asked the AFP to stop Scott from leaving Australia to prevent him being arrested in Bali, as he knew they had the death penalty and that their whole system was corrupt.
+According to Scott's dad, he was told by the AFP that Scott would be stopped at an airport, but this did not happen.
+The AFP claimed they did not tell him that, but what Deputy Commissioner Mike Phelan did do was give the go ahead to alert the Indonesian authorities as to what Scott and his mate's intentions were, which resulted in the arrest of the Bali 9 and the execution of two of them.
+The rest are still locked up.
+A youngish copper I met said, to me “Phelan threw a hospital pass to every copper in Australia.
 What parent will ever trust a copper again?”
-And many Australians believe Keelty has blood on his hands in relation to the executions of Chan and Sukumaran.
+And many Australians believe he has blood on his hands in relation to the executions of Chan and Sukumaran.

 When senior coppers and politicians talk about how they have no sympathy for drug smugglers and how they can justify cooperating with countries like Indonesia because they know they are saving lives by stopping drugs reaching the arms of addicts, they are insulting the intelligence of their audience.
 Corruption is a way of life in Indonesia, and drugs of a hard variety are always readily available as long as they are bought from certain people.
 Politicians and senior Australian coppers know that.
 Do the latter have any pride or self-respect or is that a rhetorical question?